- Homosexuality

 Blood donations by MSMs in Kansas is legal.

-Conversion therapy in Kansas is not banned.
+Conversion therapy in Kansas is varies by region.